AVEVA/AVEVA-Samples/Basic/JavaScript/AngularJs/readme.rst

 Building a client to make REST API calls to the Qi Service
 ----------------------------------------------------------

 This example demonstrates how Qi REST APIs are invoked using AngularJS 1.0.
+Although this example uses AngularJS, other javascript frameworks should also work.

 Because the example is an ASP.Net Web Application, you must use Visual Studio to run it.

 Prerequisites
 -------------